The OA vs Archive 81: Which Cancelled Netflix Mystery Deserved More?

 A chilling supernatural horror about an archivist restoring damaged videotapes who uncovers a sinister cult and a connection to a missing documentary filmmaker.
 One season, 8 episodes.
 The creators had plans for multiple seasons.

 Cancellation: March 2022, just two months after release.
-Despite 128 million hours watched globally.
+Despite strong viewership in its first weeks.
 The official reason: "high production costs relative to viewership."

 The Cliffhangers